bbellify/bbellify/README.md

 Now my basecamp is web development.
 It is exhilarating and empowering, and a stepping stone on a path toward a vision.
 I'm taking back my computing, taking back my tech.

-I'm crossing the new frontier.
+Join me across the new frontier.

 </br>